Chandol (singer): Artistry

 Until October 2023, Yang wore an opaque face shield with two large LED lights to ensure his anonymity.
 His music is centered around the ukulele but also incorporates other instruments such as the piano.
-He self-composes his music on GarageBand from his iPad, a free digital audio workstation for Apple devices.
+He self-composed his music on GarageBand from his iPad until 2024, and now uses Logic Pro on a MacBook.

 Yang's music has been described as "alternative" and "alt-pop".

 Yang's first four albums all contain the word "dreams" in their titles.
 Melatonin Dreams spoke heavily about depression and suicidal thoughts.
 Fever Dreams focuses on low self-esteem and generally melancholic and depressed themes.
 Serotonin Dreams is supposedly him "waking up" and the "Magnum Opus" of the saga as overall unlike its antecedent, Serotonin Dreams focuses on realization and generally more positive values, while still having occasional references to the importance of its predecessors.
 His album, Lucid Dreams, is intended to symbolize his "desires, his fear, his past, and his dreams."